akajai/Ajai---Machine-Deep-Learning/Machine Learning/Quiz/PatternRecognitionQuiz.md

 **Question 6:** What is overfitting?

-- [ ] A) When a model is too simple to capture the underlying patterns in the data.
+- [ ] A) When a model has a low error rate on the test data.
 - [ ] B) When a model memorizes the training examples instead of learning the general rules.
 - [ ] C) When a model performs equally well on training and testing data.
-- [ ] D) When a model has a low error rate on the test data.
+- [ ] D) When a model is too simple to capture the underlying patterns in the data.

 **Answer:** B

 **Explanation:**

-*   **A is incorrect:** This is underfitting.
+*   **A is incorrect:** This is a characteristic of a good model, not an overfitted one.
 *   **B is correct:** Overfitting occurs when a model learns the training data too well, including the noise, and fails to generalize to new, unseen data.
 *   **C and D are incorrect:** These are characteristics of a good model, not an overfitted one.